kadikraman/react-native-v2/lessons/code-style.md

 We've now installed both eslint and the community preset, but the eslint package doesn't know about the preset.
 In order to make eslint aware of this, we need to add a configuration file.

-Create a new file in the root directory of your project and call it `.eslintrc.js` (yes, the filename starts with a `.`)
+Create a new file in the root directory of your project and call it `.eslintrc.js` (yes, the filename starts with a `.`).
+If you used `react-native init` to create your project, then you'll already have this file, but with Expo you'll have to create it.

 Open the file and add the following: